Kristina01111000/notesforresume/README.md

 List of notes for class

-- do checklist  in email for class, starts july 13th
 - finish portfolio website, email link to kimberly
 - NAICS code: 541511
-- make sure laptop will work with the class
-	- and git, email, zoom, eventbrite -> done!
-	- bring notepad

 - follow WP With Tom on youtube -> good tutorials